 - The state of Massachusetts established a safe and supportive schools framework in order to promote whole-school efforts to implement trauma-sensitive approaches to support the social, emotional, and academic well-being of all students, including both preventive and intensive services and supports depending on students’ needs.
 The Trauma and Learning Policy Initiative is a collaborative effort of Harvard Law School and Massachusetts Advocates for Children which has championed a policy agenda to nurture trauma-sensitive and trauma-informed schools.

 - The state of Washington implemented the ACEs Public-Private Initiative (APPI), a collaboration among public, private and community organizations to research and inform policies to prevent childhood trauma and reduce its negative emotional, social and health effects.
 The APPI is the successor to the Family Policy Council, which implemented the Self Healing Communities Model, which emphasized cultural change and capacity building from 1994 to 2012.

 In view of the support garnered in Congress across the political spectrum and the varied examples cited, incorporating an evidence-based understanding of the impact of adverse childhood experiences and trauma into law and policy at every level of government is a timely and adaptable strategy to increase resilience and enhance community health.

-This post was prepared by Jill Krueger, J.D., director of the Network for Public Health Law—Northern Region.
+This post by Jill Krueger, J.D., director of the Network for Public Health Law—Northern Region.

 Support for the Network is provided by the Robert Wood Johnson Foundation (RWJF).
 The views expressed in this post do not necessarily represent the views of, and should not be attributed to, RWJF.